buttonpushertv/buttonpusherTTRPG/90-Tools & Helpers/JSON Importing How To Notes/03-Importing the FMG JSON Data.md

 Previous Step: [[02-The FMG JSON File]] | Nest Step: [[04-Wrangling FMG Emblems]]

 [^1]: I hope to add some of the other content in the FMG map at some point.
-The Markers, Rivers, and Military info is all in there and would be cool to extract as well.
-Someday.
+The data for Markers, Rivers, and lots of other stuff is all in there and would be cool to extract as well.
+Someday...